Germoe/hit-predictor/reports/project_report.md

  Despite its drawbacks, dubious scalability and processing time, kNN won over Random Forest due to its ability to retrieve significantly more Hits from the data set than Random Forest.

-Being correct 60% of the time might not look like much but we shouldn't forget that this model isn't including any external factor and is judging a song exclusively by its internal features.
+Being correct 60% of the time might not look like much but we shouldn't forget that this model isn't including any external factors and is judging a song exclusively by its internal features.
 There's likely still room for improvement but this will be conducted in future iterations.
 We now have a great starting point for creating a stable Hit predictor, the app built on top of this model will show whether it can hold up under real conditions.

 # 7. Conclusion

 This project has dug into the History of the Hot 100.
 We've explored the most successful songs on the charts and songs that showed extremes in their audio features.

 It also has uncovered changes in the Formula and how it has impacted songs on the Hot 100.
-It has cast some serious doubt on whether the Hot 100 is as reliable an indicator for popularity as its common usage in scientific research would imply.
+It has cast some serious doubt on whether the Hot 100 is as reliable an indicator for popularity as its common usage in scientific research would suggest.

 With the exploration of audio features we've discovered that common trends such as the rise in Disco and EDM or format changes to longer songs are also reflected in the features.
 This confirmed our assumption that we might be able to successfully describe the content (at least partially) using these audio descriptors.